magiblot/tvision/README.md

 ## Unicode support across standard views

-Support for creating Unicode-aware views is in place, but most of the views that are part of the original Turbo Vision library have not been adapted to handle Unicode.
+Support for creating Unicode-aware views is in place, but some views that are part of the original Turbo Vision library have not been adapted to handle Unicode.

 * At least `TFrame`, `THistoryViewer`, `TListViewer` and `TMenuBox` are able to display Unicode text properly.
 * Automatic shortcuts in `TMenuBox` won't work with Unicode text, as shortcuts are still compared against `event.keyDown.charScan.charCode`.